NAGASAKI LEVELED BY U.S. A-BOMB

 "Bockscar" crew, photo taken two days after Nagasaki bombingMitsubishi Steel and Armament Works, Nagasaki, after destruction

-Left: Bockscar and crew delivered death and destruction when dropping “Fat Man” on Nagasaki on August 9, 1945.
-Twenty-five-year-old Maj.
+Left: Bockscar and crew delivered their own version of death and destruction when dropping “Fat Man” on Nagasaki on August 9, 1945.
+Twenty‑five-year-old Maj.
 Charles W. Sweeney, Bockscar’s commander, stands in the second row wearing the dark jacket.
 Bockscar and Enola Gay were “Silverplate” B‑29s, which were specially configured to carry nuclear weapons.
 They were two of 15 Silverplate B‑29s used by the 393nd Bombardment Squadron, 509th Composite Group, which carried out the two nuclear bombings.

 Side 1 bombing leafletSide 2 bombing leaflet

 Above: Front and back of leaflets that urged the country’s quick surrender were dropped over Japan by the 509th Composite Group, a group that comprised B‑29 bombers and transport aircraft.
-The 509th was the United States Army Air Forces component of the Manhattan Project under the command of thirty-year-old Col. Paul Tibbets, Jr.
+The 509th was the United States Army Air Forces component of the Manhattan Project under the command of 30‑year-old Col. Paul Tibbets, Jr.

 ="Fat Man" in transit to airfield, Tinian, August 8, 1945